Create a maintenance free garden to relax in

-This year, why not create a garden that requires far less work and spends more time enjoying your garden.
+This year, why not create a garden that requires far less work and spend more time enjoying your garden.
 Having a low maintenance garden doesn’t mean you have to make big compromises, you can still create a visually stunning garden, that doesn’t require you to get on your hands and knees.

 To help you create a garden you can keep on top of and still have time to enjoy, we’ve put together a list of 10 of the easiest ways to create a low maintenance garden.

 1 SWITCH OUT SOLID DECKING AND GO FOR COMPOSITE DECKING

 Solid wooden decking is most commonly used in gardens, however, it takes up time and effort to make sure that the wood is stained to the desired hue, that it’s treated against the harsh weather and will often need replacing as the boards rot down.
 Assured Composite® decking is a synthetic product made from recycled materials and is, therefore, longer-lasting than solid wood.

 Decide what specific feature you would love to have in your garden and design the rest of your garden around that.
 If your main feature requires maintenance, design the rest of your garden to be maintenance-free so that you can spend your time where it matters.